 Boy Ultrasound Wrong: How in the heck could a girl look like a boy?

-There are two reasons early ultrasound photos can make a girl look like a boy.
+There are two ways a girl can be mistaken for a boy in early ultrasound photos.
 The first is simple.
-The ultrasound tech or doctor sees an umbilical cord between the legs and mistakes it for manhood.
+The ultrasound tech or doctor sees an umbilical cord between the legs and mistakes it for male genitalia.
 This can actually happen at any gestational age, making a clear image pretty important if you plan to buy non-neutral gender baby goods.

 Girl Ultrasound Wrong: Can a girl turn out to be a boy then?

 It’s less common to be told your baby is a girl based on a gender scan and actually end up with a boy, but it does happen.
-For example, if the image isn’t very clear or from a bad angle there may not appear to be male genitalia even if there is.
+For example, if the image isn’t very clear or from a bad angle, there may not appear to be male genitalia even if there is.
 Inexperienced techs often assume no penis means a girl.
-For a confirmed girl ultrasound typically you want to see 3 lines, indicating the shape of a vagina.
-Again, this is why 3D ultrasound is generally more accurate in predicating gender.
+For a confirmed girl ultrasound, typically, you want to see three lines indicating the shape of a vagina.
+Again, this is why 3D ultrasound is generally more accurate in predicting gender.

-If you are experiencing a bit of gender disappointment, have faith, we confirmed our fourth child was a girl by ultrasound October 9, 2014.
+If you are experiencing a bit of gender disappointment, have faith, my fourth child was a girl!